futuweb/webpack-amdi18n-loader/README.md

 ### v0.6.1 (2017-06-29)

 - Add lang files to webpack dependencies, so they can be watched and live-reloaded.
 See [#15](https://github.com/futuweb/webpack-amdi18n-loader/issues/15).
+(By jou)

 ### v0.6.0 (2017-06-11)